 - U.S. Citizens seeking information on the CARES Act, including stimulus checks for individuals and assistance for small business owners, are encouraged to visit the IRS Coronavirus Tax Relief and Economic Impact Payment site for more information.

 - The Estonian Health Board (in English): https://www.terviseamet.ee/en/coronavirus-disease-covid-19-previously-known-2019-ncov.
 The Estonian Alarm Center has established a helpline aimed at addressing key questions regarding COVID-19 by simply dialing 1247 from Estonia.
 The helpline operates 24/7, is free to call, and information is available in English, Estonian, and Russian.
-However, for medical consultations and advice, please call the family physician advisory line at 1220.
+You can also contact them via email at firstname.lastname@example.org.

 - Estonian Police and Border Guard Board’s information, including for questions about entering Estonia, can be found here.

-- The Estonian Government’s Crisis Website includes an extensive list of questions and answers related to the pandemic.
+- The Estonian Government’s Crisis website has extensive information related to the pandemic.

 - The Health Board’s has created this website with information on the COVID-19 vaccination in Estonia.